mesgjs/mesgjs-web/docs/interfaces/MWIDocNode-document-node.md

 - If the node does not already have an assigned, non-empty, standard `id` attribute, a unique one is automatically generated and assigned.
 - The value of the `id` attribute (whether user-specified or automatically generated) is then returned.
-- This value is read-only.
+- This value is read-only (but with side effects; use the `id` attribute directly to set a value).

 ### `m.percl` - Permanent Classes